 With its walls still standing 25 feet high, the castle is a simple, irregular 4 sided stronghold which has been largely unaltered over the centuries and is (according to McGibbon and Ross) one of the oldest unchanged castles of its type in Scotland.

 The main architectural feature is a tower on the north-western corner which still has a window with a lintel.
-The main entrance archway is in the centre of the north-eastern side and there appear to be latrines and a smaller doorway on the western side.
+There is an entrance archway in the centre of the north-eastern side, with a small doorway on the western side for day to day use.
+In the garde-robe area is evidence of the chieftain’s latrine at ground level and two latrines on an upper level.

 More details of what made the Castle we see today